-Certainly, The Control Chart Template works for the most common types of control charts: the X-Bar chart (plotting the mean of a sample over time), the R chart (plotting the range or Max-Min of a sample over time), and the s chart (plotting the sample standard deviation over time).
+This template supports the most common types of control charts: the X-Bar chart (which plots the mean of a sample over time), the R chart (which plots the range or Max-Min of a sample over time), and the S chart (which plots the sample standard deviation over time).
 These charts are critical tools used to routinely monitor quality.

 Benefits of Process Control Charts